aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 })
 ```

+The default for account recovery is by phone if available and by email otherwise.
+A user will not be allowed to reset their password via phone if they are also using it for MFA.

 ### Emails

 Cognito sends emails to users in the user pool, when particular actions take place, such as welcome emails, invitation